-ST. LOUIS (KMOX) – Missouri’s ‘Blue Alert’ law takes effect later this month, but would it have helped catch that suspect in the shooting death of a western Missouri police officer this week?
+ST. LOUIS (KMOX) – Missouri’s ‘Blue Alert’ law takes effect later this month, but would it have helped catch the suspect in the shooting death of a western Missouri police officer this week?

-37-year-old officer Gary Michael, of Clinton Missouri, died and suspect Ian McCarthy was captured.
+Thirty-seven-year-old officer Gary Michael, of Clinton, Missouri, died and suspect Ian McCarthy was captured.

 Hotz says getting a suspect description out to the masses quickly is essential.
-The ‘blue alert’ system would do that, and getting the law passed was a priority of new Missouri Governor Eric Greitens.
+The Blue Alert system would do that, and getting the law passed was a priority of new Missouri Gov. Eric Greitens.

 The Blue Alert law takes effect August 28, and also toughens the penalties for assaulting a law enforcement officer.